PistonDevelopers/graphics/README.md

 *Notice: This is a very early stage of the project!*

-*Last news: The design approach passed the very first basic test!*
+*Last news: Passed 1000 lines of code!*

 Example back-end for OpenGL (game engine): [Piston](https://github.com/bvssvni/piston)